YosysHQ/yosys/docs/source/introduction.rst

 What is Yosys
 =============

-..
-TODO: rewrite to not be a thesis abstract
+.. todo:: rewrite to not be a thesis abstract

 :Abstract:
 	Most of today's digital design is done in HDL code (mostly Verilog or